-If the answering site's modem is configured to ignore the DTR signal (&D0), it maintains the connection even if its DTE drops DTR due to inactivity or some other condition.
-If this happens, the calling site must terminate the connection, and if desired reinitiate the call.
+If the answering site's modem is configured to ignore the DTR signal (&D0), it maintains the connection even if its DTE drops DTR because of inactivity or some other condition.
+If this happens, the calling site must terminate the connection and, if desired, reinitiate the call.